-A synchronous reset (regarding XTAL clock) is also available on the TSS463 during current operation.
+A synchronous reset (regarding XTAL clock) is available on the TSS463C during current operation.
 It is made through the GRES command bit of the Command Register (address 0x03).

-The two kinds of reset are ored and filtered.
+The two kinds of reset are ordered and filtered.
 Then the internal reset, always asserted asynchronously, enables the internal oscillator.
-Then it waits for 12 clock periods the oscillator stability.
+Then it waits for 12 clock periods and the oscillator stability.

-The different blocks of the TSS463 need to be turned on

-synchronously.
-So the release of the internal reset is synchronous and a loose of clock can let the TSS463 in permanent reset after applying Reset.
+The different blocks of the TSS463C need to be turned on synchronously.
+So the release of the internal reset is synchronous and a loose of clock can let the TSS463C in permanent reset after applying Reset.

-It is important to note that , even after a reset on the \overline{RESET} pin, the user should wait for 12 clock periods before sending the "Initialization Sequence" in order to select the SPI or SCI mode (because the default mode after a hardware reset is the Motorola SPI mode).
+It is important to note that even after a reset on the RESET pin, the user should wait for 12 clock periods before sending the 'Initialization Sequence'in order to select the SPI or SCI mode (because the default mode after a hardware reset is the Motorola SPI mode).

-Figure 12.
-Asynchronous software reset with UART Intel mode
+Figure 9.
+Asynchronous Software Reset with UART Intel Mode

-6. Oscillator
+Oscillator

-An oscillator is integrated in the TSS463, and consists of an inverting amplifier of which the input is XTAL1 and the output XTAL2.
+An oscillator is integrated in the TSS463C, and consists of an inverting amplifier of that the input is XTAL1 and the output XTAL2.

 A parallel resonance quartz crystal or ceramic resonator must be connected to these pins.
-As can be seen from Figure 8., two capacitors have to be connected from the crystal pins to ground.
-The values of C2 depend on the frequency chosen and can be selected using the nomograph given in Figure 41.
+As shown in Figure 5, two capacitors have to be connected from the crystal pins to ground.
+The values of C2 depend on the frequency chosen and can be selected using the schematic given in Figure 39.